Pistachio Muffins

 If you keep the muffins in the refrigerator, they last up to one week.
 You can also freeze your pistachio muffins for up to six weeks.

-Store the muffins in an airtight container before you refrigerate or freeze them.
+Store the muffins in an airtight container before refrigerating or freezing them.

 Pistachio muffins recipe